GuildCrafts/calculator-benchmark-goal/README.md

 - persist that log per-visitor in a Postgres database

-- [ ] the calculator should display a history of calculations
+- [ ] the calculator displays a scrolling history of calculations
+- [ ] the most recent calculation result is at the bottom
-- [ ] the history should scroll
+- [ ] the scrollback history is always scrolled to the bottom when a new operation result is added
-- [ ] the calculator history should be stored per visitor (browser)
+- [ ] the calculator history is stored per visitor (browser)
 - [ ] the express app uses a cookie to track individual visitors
 - [ ]